 Brendan Sodikoff, the founder of Hogsalt Hospitality in Chicago, has come to New York, and he “want[s] to bring back prime ribs.”
 As Flo-Fab said in her most recent Off The Menu piece, “unlike most meat palaces, this one…has a mere 36 seats in an intimate wood-paneled room with leather upholstery and bare tables,” so you know you’re going to love it.
 Even if you aren’t the biggest meat-lover, you’ll be just fine (see: king crab, Dover sole, and a delicious cacio-e-pepe-meets-carbonara pasta)… maybe even better! // West Village.
-Walk-ins only.
+Book now at 4 Charles Prime Rib.

 Beecher’s – The Cellar

 Kurt Beecher Dammeier, a cheese lover since childhood, remembers encouraging his mother to buy premium cheese at a time when processed cheese was overtaking the market.
 In 2003 he put his passion for artisan cheese into action and opened the first Beecher’s shop in the heart of Seattle’s Pike Place Market.
 Eight years later, he took his award-winning cheeses on the road, with a café and restaurant in the Flatiron District.
 Beecher’s has since joined the Resy family, so you can book a seat at The Cellar, just downstairs from the cheese-making kitchen. // Union Square.
 Book now at Beecher’s – The Cellar.